 With a strong tie to the land and nature through her farming experience and Scottish roots, Darcy expands on the centuries of myths that have surrounded plants.
 She is a fan of the green world and its natural use.
 A lifelong interest in ancient history contributes to the interest in exploring the history and myths of gardens, plants, and sacred spaces.

-Her journey today consists of owning a business called Silver Thread Gardens where she partners with clients to restore and create sacred spaces.
-Through this she weaves technical and practical expertise and mythology into her clients’ personal spaces.
+The constant educator, Darcy’s journey today consists of owning a business called Silver Thread Gardens where she partners with clients to understand their sacred spaces.
+Through this, she weaves technical and practical expertise and mythology into her clients’ personal spaces.
 She enjoys collaborating with others to bring forth the value of nature to their world.

-The constant educator, Darcy is a big fan of trees and has participated on local tree boards while working to develop and understand the dynamics of the urban canopy and urban forest management.
+Darcy is a big fan of trees and has participated on local tree boards while working to develop and understand the dynamics of urban canopies.
 She is engaged in the promotion of tree stewardship and the overall health of the planet.
-Her first published book is on Tree Spirituality with her second and third ones delving into specific trees.
+Her first published book is called Tree Spirituality.

-A previous Information Technology Architect holding two master’s degrees in Information and Knowledge management, Darcy now puts those skills into disseminating plant lore, rekindling the next generation and promoting every garden’s magical potential.
+A previous Information Technology Architect holding two master’s degrees in Information and Knowledge management, Darcy now puts those skills into disseminating plant lore, kindling the next-generation interest, and promoting every sacred space’s magical potential.

-She has worked over 8 years for several full-scale nurseries and private gardens.
-A native plants enthusiast.
-Educated through Oregon State University, Edmonds Community College, South Seattle Community College and Washington State University’s Master Gardener Program, she stays current with scientific research.
+She has worked for over 10 years in full-scale nurseries and private gardens.
+A native plant enthusiast.
+Educated through Oregon State University, Edmonds Community College, South Seattle Community College, and Washington State University’s Master Gardener Program.
 Darcy has herbal certifications through the American College of Health Care Sciences and East-West School Herbal & Aromatherapy Studies.
-Along with certifications as a Flower essences practitioner of the Australian Bush Flower and Findhorn Flower Essences.
+Along with certifications as a Flower essences practitioner of the Australian Bush Flower

 Thanks for stopping by.